thededman/Realtime_PC_STATS/README.md

 # Realtime PC STATS
 Using a Lilygo T-Display S3 to update the status of the PC by serial connection.

+A tiny, nerdy cyber-tricorder on your desk. :-)

 Board used: https://a.co/d/iN3adDc

 ## Firmware build (PlatformIO)